 VSO Ireland's education programme in Uganda, funded by Irish Aid, continued into its second year in 2015.
-Irish volunteers Maria Casey and Padraic McKeon worked alongside volunteers from the Global South, Farai Kaitano and Onani Peter in Karamoja, a region in the north of the country where marginalisation and food insecurity has contributed to low quality education.
+Irish volunteers Maria Casey and Padraic McKeon worked alongside southern volunteers Farai Kaitano and Onani Peter in Karamoja, a region in the north of the country where marginalisation and food insecurity has contributed to low quality education.
 This programme aims to improve standards of teaching in 20 primary schools, to increase literacy and numeracy outcomes and to increase community participation in school development.

 This programme to date has improved school inspection services and increased support offered to teachers in Karamoja in two districts, Moroto and Kotido.
-20 schools received at least two visits per month by skilled VSO volunteers who observed lessons, mentored teachers and developed new learning materials.
-Already, 50% of teachers trained are applying new methods in their classrooms, which has contributed to a significant increase in the pass rate at Primary Seven in both districts - by 7% in Moroto and 3% in Kotido.
+Twenty schools received an average of at least two visits per month by skilled VSO volunteers who observed lessons, mentored teachers and developed new learning materials, and, already, 50% of teachers trained are applying new methods of teaching in their classrooms.
+This has contributed to a significant increase in the pass rate at primary seven in both districts - by 7% in Moroto and 3% in Kotido.

-Teacher Educators Maria Casey and Padraic McKeon also worked with School Management Committees (SMCs) and Parent Teachers Associations (PTAs) to create realistic School Improvement Plans (SIPs) that can now be monitored and measured against agreed targets.
+Teacher Educators Maria Casey and Padraic McKeon also worked with School Management Committees (SMCs) and Parents' Teacher Associations (PTAs) to create realistic School Improvement Plans (SIPs) that can now be monitored and measured against agreed targets.
 70% of schools in Moroto and 90% of those in Kotido now have SIPs that meet national guidelines.
 To encourage sustainability, SMCs and PTAs meet at least once a term to discuss how best to achieve targets.
 This was Padraic's third VSO placement, having previously volunteered in South Sudan and Myanmar.

-Case study: Researching girls' education in Uganda
+Case study - Researching girls' education in Uganda